-1. Component 1: Strengthening regional collaboration in management of marine fisheries and aquaculture in the RSGA region (approximately US\$3.5 million).
-This component will aim to strengthen and sustain regional collaboration through further development of PERSGA's data center for monitoring, assessment, knowledge management and sharing to support science-based management of fisheries in the RSGA, develop a regional platform for coordination of policies, legislation, management plans and measures for responsible fisheries and aquaculture and use of ecosystems approaches, and support to regional level capacity building and technical assistance program on management of living marine resources responding to both anthropogenic and climate induced changes including training, providing technical guidelines, support the development of policies, legislation, management plans and implementation of relevant regional conventions, action plans and protocols.
+- 1. Component 1: Strengthening regional collaboration in management of marine fisheries and aquaculture in the RSGA region (approximately US\$3.5 million).
+This component aims to strengthen and sustain regional collaboration through further development of PERSGA's data center for monitoring, assessment, knowledge management and sharing to support science-based management of fisheries in the RSGA, develop a regional platform for coordination of policies, legislation, management plans and measures for responsible fisheries and aquaculture and use of ecosystems approaches, and support to regional level capacity building and technical assistance program on management of living marine resources responding to both anthropogenic and climate induced changes including training, providing technical guidelines, support the development of policies, legislation, management plans and completion, ratification and implementation of relevant regional conventions, action plans and protocols. - 2.
+Component 2: Improving Economic Opportunities, Food Security and Effective Management of Fishery Production in Yemen (approximately US\$35.80 million).
+This component includes two sub-components.1